53 Christmas Crafts for a Break From the Holiday Rush in 2025

 53. Upcycled Candles

 Head to your favorite antique or thrift store and collect some semi-large bowls to make big candles out of.
-Something about an extra-large candle just feels so cozy.
+There's something about an extra-large candle that just feels so cozy.

 Melt and mix your own wax and essential oils for seasonal scents that are sure to fly off your shelves.
-Wondering what can I sell in a Christmas craft stall?
-This is a relatively cheap craft that anyone can make, and who doesn’t love a scented candle?
+It’s a simple, cozy craft with broad appeal and low production cost, which makes it ideal for selling.

-For even more fun art ideas, check out other experiences happening on Classpop!
+For even more creative art ideas, check out other experiences happening on Classpop!